Fristonn/Akame/README.md

-**Akame Bot** is a versatile and feature-rich Discord bot built with JavaScript.
-Designed to enhance your server with moderation, fun commands, and more — all in one package.
+**Akame** is a versatile and feature-rich Discord bot built with JavaScript, Designed to enhance your server with moderation, fun commands, and more — all in one package.

 ## Features